Probate guardianship - securing the estate after inheritance

 How is a curator of an estate remunerated?

-§ 1915 (1) BGB refers to Section 1836 BGB in guardianship law.
+There is no explicit statutory regulation for the amount of the estate administrator's remuneration.
+Rather, the provisions for the remuneration of a family law guardian are used for the remuneration of a guardian of the estate. § Section 1915 (1) BGB refers to Section 1836 BGB in guardianship law.
 According to this provision, the professional guardian can generally claim remuneration.

 The amount of remuneration is determined according to three criteria:

-3. expertise of the estate administrator
+3. Expertise of the estate administrator

 According to the wording of Section 1960 (1) of the German Civil Code (BGB), the guardianship of the estate must take care of the estate until the heirs accept the inheritance.